Commercial Lease Attorney Lake County Florida

 HVAC stands for Heating, Ventilation, and Air Conditioning.
 Many businesses require the use of increased A/C and heating energy and ventilation input/output.
 It is in the landlord and tenant’s best interest to explain to one another (in good faith) what the current status of the HVAC units within the property may be, and what the requirements of the tenant are as pertains to the use of the equipment in relation to the nature and classification of their business.
 It is not unusual for a renter to be asked to contribute to the repair and or replacement of HVAC units, but both parties need to protect themselves against usage that is beyond ordinary daily expenditure.
 Otherwise, it is not uncommon for litigation to arise over damage to HVAC units, and the fight is on to prove whether the units were in good working order before, and whether the tenant overused or misused the HVAC units in such a manner as to cause damage(s).
 Litigation can be avoided in many cases with open communication between the parties.

-If you are a landlord or a tenant and need legal advice from a commercial real estate attorney, please call the Jacobs Law Firm, commercial lease attorney Lake County Florida, Real Estate Attorney Orlando, for more information.
+If you are a landlord or a tenant and need legal advice from a commercial real estate attorney, commercial lease attorney Lake County Florida, Real Estate Attorney Orlando, call us for a referral to an expert or for more information.
+If we are unable to help with your case, we will refer you to an expert!